iyxan23/straighta/app/api/README.md

 The type above may be used on the following api response types to provide a unified .

-> Small note: ResponseResult doesn't actually exist in the zod schema, it's defined as a function that takes a payload schema and wrap status around it.
+> Small note: ResponseResult doesn't actually exist as a zod schema, it's defined as a function that takes a payload schema and wrap status around it.

 ### `/api/auth/login`